Home

 Regulatory Assistance

 During the many years that I have represented credit union clients, I have developed a relationship with both the National Credit Union Administration, and the New Jersey Department of Banking.
-My office works with representatives of Region II of the National Credit Union Administration on virtually a daily basis and I am familiar with most of the examiners, supervisory examiners, and members of the General Counsel's Office of the National Credit Union Administration.
-My office has represented the Asset Liquidation Management Center of the National Credit Union Administration in reference to the disposal of property located in New Jersey.
+My office communicates with representatives of Region II of the National Credit Union Administration on a regular basis and I am familiar with most of the examiners, supervisory examiners, and members of the General Counsel's Office of the National Credit Union Administration.
 I have handled virtually every type of regulatory problem arising from the operation of the credit union from simple matters up to and including the conservatorship of a credit union.
-I carefully monitor changes in the regulatory procedures, including receiving all of the National Credit Union Administration Letters to Credit Union, regulatory changes, bylaw amendments and manuals.
+I monitor changes in the regulatory procedures, including receiving all of the National Credit Union Administration Letters to Credit Union, regulatory changes, bylaw amendments and manuals.
 My office also maintains electronic access to the NCUA Bulletin Board and Records, including access to all Interpretive Ruling and Policy Statements ("IRPS") and opinion letters of the General Counsel's Office.

 Among the many issues previously resolved with NCUA on behalf of my credit union clients are field of membership and charter expansion issues, disputes including the adequacy of allowances for losses account, disputes concerning write-down of investments, CAMEL ratings, member business loans, real estate loans in foreclosure.
 My office also has substantial experience in negotiating with NCUA concerning findings set forth in the record of action and requests for letters of understanding.

-My office works closely with representatives of the New Jersey Department of Banking concerning state law issues, which would apply to both my state chartered and federally chartered clients.
+My office also communicates with representatives of the New Jersey Department of Banking concerning state law issues, which would apply to both my state chartered and federally chartered clients.

 [Back to Top]